OmgRod/ScriptBlocks-Docs/docs/vol2/creating-sprites.md

 ## Loading the Sprite

-First, we need to initialise our project.
+First, we need to initialize our project.
 So, in `main.py`, we type the following:

 ```py
 import scriptblocks